pyslackers/website/CONTRIBUTING.md

 ### 1. Python Version

 If you have [`pyenv`](https://github.com/pyenv/pyenv) installed already, the [python version](.python-version) should be set automatically for you based on the `.python-version` file.
-However if you do not, you should make sure that Python 3.8 is available on your host.
+However if you do not, you should make sure that Python 3.8 or 3.12 is available on your host.

 ### 2. Virtual Environment